Fibromyalgia - living with pain that isn't visible.

 What they're looking for is something else.

 Space for questions they haven't asked anywhere else.
 Who am I now, after fibromyalgia changed what I thought I could do?
 What do I still want?
-What am I willing to spend spoons on - and what am I not?
+What am I willing to spend my energy on - and what am I not?

 These aren't questions a doctor can answer.
 They're identity questions.